-AHS Atrium - This is the tall, open area just inside AHS' main entrance.

-Building A Food Court - "Food court" or "The food court in Building A" are secondary references.

-Building B Atrium - The Building B Atrium is capitalized, but "atrium" on its own is not.
+AHS Atrium Capitalized, but "atrium" on its own is no. This is the tall, open area just inside AHS' main entrance.
+Belonging Center No other name; capitalized; located in Building B in the Western end of the Building B Atrium.
+Building A Food Court Only capitalized when combined with the building name as shown, "food court" and "The food court in Building A" are secondary references.
+Building B Atrium The Building B Atrium is capitalized, but "atrium" on its own is not.
 "The atrium" usually refers to the Building B Atrium.
 However, because we have more than one atrium space on campus, be specific and use the full "Building B Atrium" on first reference and "atrium" as a secondary reference.

-Building B balcony - No other name; not capitalized; exterior balcony over Building B's front entrance.

-Bookstore - No other name

-The Merri M. Brantley Lending Closet - Located in the Career Development and Advising Center in the Student Center.

-Cisco Auditorium - No other name; located in Building C; do not use "the" Cisco Auditorium or "CISCO" Auditorium.

-Dining Hall - No other name; located in the Student Center.

-Executive Boardroom - No other name; sometimes called "boardroom;" not capitalized; located in the President's Office in Building B.

-Game Room - No other name; located in the Student Center.

-GGC Care Pantry - No other name; located on the second floor of Building I.

-The Heritage Room - No other name; located on the third floor of the library.
-Its exterior balcony overlooking the lawn has no additional name.

-Helpdesk - No other name when referencing the service, but if referencing one of the two physical locations, use "the Building A Helpdesk" or "the Helpdesk in Building A," and similar language for the Helpdesk in Building C.

-Information Commons - The library has two Information Commons areas where students may access computers provided by the college.
+Building B balcony No other name; not capitalized; exterior balcony over Building B's front entrance.
+Bookstore No other name.
+The Merri M. Brantley Professional Attire Closet No other name; always capped in full form, including "The;" while "lending closet" is often used verbally it must be avoided in writing or official presentations; located in the Career Services suite in the Student Center.
+Cisco Auditorium No other name; located in Building C; do not use "the" Cisco Auditorium or "CISCO" Auditorium.
+Digital Humanities Lab No other name; located in the library.
+Dining Hall No other name; located in the Student Center.
+Executive boardroom No other name; not capitalized; "boardroom" is an acceptable casual, secondary reference but should not be used in directions or event descriptions; located in the President's Office suite in Building B. Game Room No other name; located in the Student Center.
+GGC Care Pantry No other name; "care pantry" is a casual reference that should be avoided in writing or official presentations; located on the second floor of Building I. The Heritage Room No other name; the "The" is always capitalized; located on the third floor of the library; its exterior balcony overlooking the lawn has no additional name.
+Helpdesk One word, not two; no other name when referencing the service, but if referencing one of the two physical locations, use "the Building A Helpdesk" or "the Helpdesk in Building A," and similar language for the Helpdesk in Building C. Information Commons The library has two Information Commons areas where students may access computers provided by the college.
 The main one is on the library's first floor.
-A smaller one is located on the western side of the Building B Atrium.

-The Joseph Family Presentation Room - No other name; located in the welcome center in Building D.

-LVIS - "LVIS" is pronounced like "Elvis" and is the acronym for "large venue interactive space;" located in the Student Center.
-Do not use "the" LVIS.

-The Stephens Family Executive Forum - No other name; located in Building W.
+iaGwinnett

+lyWelcome24

+Continued on next page STYLE GUIDE 17

-The Strickland Research Laboratory - No other name; located in the AHS.
+No other name; this is the parking lot at the Grizzly Athletics

-Student Center second-floor lounge - No other name.

-Student Center third-floor lounge - No other name.

-Welcome center - No other name; located in Building D; it is not capitalized unless combined with GGC, as in "GGC Welcome Center."

-Parking facility names
+Parking facility names Athletics Lot